cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 - How to protect your business infrastructure and assets using Cloudflare services built on the network.

 ### Who is this document for and what will you learn?
 This document is designed for IT and security professionals who are looking at using Cloudflare to secure aspects of their businesses.
 It is aimed primarily at Chief Information Security Officers (CSO/CISO) and their direct teams who are responsible for the overall security program at their organizations.
-The document covers the security of the entire Cloudflare platform and does not go into deep details about any particular service.
+Because the document covers the security of the entire Cloudflare platform it does not go into deep details about any particular service.
 Instead, please visit our [Architecture Center](https://www.cloudflare.com/architecture/) to find specific information for a service or product.

 To build a stronger baseline understanding of Cloudflare, we recommend the following resources: